50 Fun Things to Put on Your Fall Bucket List

-Even though we’re sad to say good-bye to our flip-flops and plastic pools, we’re ready to transition into fall (and wear those cute boots we bought at the Nordstrom sale back in July).
-Lucky for us, fall comes with plenty of autumnal excitement to make the transition easy.
-From harvest festivals and Halloween-themed activities to new museum exhibits and children’s shows, we’ve rounded up 50 fabulous things to do this fall in Seattle.
+Even though we’re sad to say goodbye to summer, fall comes with plenty of autumnal excitement to make the transition easy.
+From harvest festivals and Halloween-themed activities to children’s shows and fall eats, we’ve rounded up 50 fabulous things to do this fall in Seattle.

 1. As soon as those fall leaves start to pile up, head to your nearest park, rake in hand and build some epic leaf jumping piles!
 (Psst!
 Stay away from parks that are popular with dogs… If you catch our drift!)